claramoreirag/FEUP-ESOF/Development-Report.md

 - Normal Flow: The attendee chooses from a list of available conferences the one he wishes to attend.
 - Alternate Flows: The attendee must choose a conference for the app to generate a schedule.
 If he does not choose a conference, nothing happens and there's no generated schedule.

-**Upload CV**
+**Have a Generated Schedule According to Attendee interests**

 - Actor: Attendee
-- Description: The attendees can upload their own CV for conference admins to check and share with the speakers and/or companies.
-- Preconditions and postconditions: In order to upload the CV, the attendee must be logged in and after upload, the conference admin has access to the attendees' CVs.
-Admins can therefore share the CVs.
-- Normal Flow: To upload the CV, the attendee must choose a file from the device containing their CV and upload it to the app, to their own profile.
-Therefore, whenever they are in a talk, the conference admin can have access to their profile and check their CV, sharing it with the speaker or other bodies involved.
-- Alternate Flows: A attendee may choose not to upload their CV at all.
-This is an optional use case.

-**Have a Generated Schedule that fits own Schedule**

-- Actor: Attendee
 - Description:The ateendes are presented with a costumized conference schedule, according to their interests.
-This schedule is generated in such a way that it does not interfere with previous activities the user has scheduled.
 - Preconditions and postconditions: There has to be a selected conference for the app to generate a schedule based on the attendee's interests.
 Afterwards, the attendee will have a personalized schedule just for them.
 - Normal Flow: The attendee, after picking a conference, gets a automatically generated schedule based on their interests.
 - Alternate Flows: There are no alternate flows to this use case.